-And there are so many greens to choose from, so you can pick a tone that perfectly suits your style – you've got modern, moody olive greens, stylish sage greens, vibrant teals, barely-there pale greens and many many more.
+And there are so many greens to choose from for your bedroom idea, so you can pick a tone that perfectly suits your style – you've got modern, moody olive greens, stylish sage greens, vibrant teals, barely-there pale greens, and many, many more.

-So to pay homage to this dreamy versatile hue, we have pulled together all our favorite green bedroom ideas to get you inspired.
+So to pay homage to this dreamy versatile hue, we have pulled together all our favorite bedroom color ideas in green to inspire an easy makeover to get you inspired.
 Whether you are after a bold color to be the focus of your space, or the perfect green to paint all four walls, we have you covered...

-'We all know green is a restful color so what better place to put this to practice than by decorating your bedroom in one of its tones.' advises Patrick O’Donnell, color consultant at Farrow & Ball.
+'We all know green is a restful color so what better place to put this to practice than by decorating your bedroom in one of its tones,' advises Patrick O’Donnell, color consultant at Farrow & Ball.
 'Not only will green help impart the mood of relaxation, but it will create a lovely link to the outdoors.'

 Couldn't agree more, and what is a more restful green than a delicious pale sage?
-It's so light and fresh, almost a neutral that works as a backdrop for more neutral hues like white, cream and grey.
-Pair with lighter woods too and even touches of black as you see in this bedroom to ground all those pale hues.
+It's so light and fresh, almost a neutral that works as a backdrop for more neutral hues like white, cream, and grey.
+Pair with lighter woods, too, and even touches of black as you see in this bedroom to ground all those pale hues.

 2. Go for a deep teal paired with blush pinks

-And at the opposite end of the spectrum, you have the dark, atmospheric greens.
+And at the opposite end of the spectrum, you have dark, atmospheric greens.
 A deep teal paint creates such an atmospheric inviting bedroom, and paired with a blush pink?
 Dreamy stuff.

 Smaller bedroom?
 'Try decorating on both the walls and the ceiling for a fully immersive experience, this will help blur the boundaries of a room with limited space too.' recommends Patrick O'Donnell.

-3. Add a touch of color with a barely there green
+4. Add a touch of color with a barely there green

 'Restful spaces will benefit from neutrals or calming blues and greens – I love pale green in bedrooms because it’s contemplative and calming.' says color and paint expert Annie Sloan.
-A light, fresh green is also perfect for small bedrooms or bedrooms that don't get natural light all day so need that extra boost of light enhancing color.
+A light, fresh green is also perfect for small bedrooms or bedrooms that don't get natural light all day so need that extra boost of light-enhancing color.

 We love how this super light green looks paired with the dark wood in this bedroom, it's the perfect contrast and gives the room a clear focal point.

-4. Create a stylish green bedroom with olive walls
+5. Create a stylish green bedroom with olive walls

 Olive green seems to be the way to do green right now.
 It's rich, sophisticated and there are plenty of shades so if dark and dramatic, like this fabulous green bedroom, isn't for you opt for a lighter take.